 Nearly a year into the new reality of remote work, I continue to talk with clients about optimizing their digital collaboration.
 Many clattered into Microsoft Teams at the start of the shutdowns and are now noticing their employees are exhausted by balancing remote work and realities of life during a pandemic.
 They are looking to define and apply best practices to their digital workplace and smooth the rough edges of their digital collaboration practices.
 They know they must move beyond the emergency-induced collaboration architecture created in 2020, because much of 2021 will be remote too.
 In short, they are looking for a roadmap to mature their digital collaboration environment and emerge from this period with a stronger and smarter collaboration culture.

 This is where maturity models drive quick value.
 Maturity models:

 - Provide a framework to define current state and envision future possibilities

 - Provide a structure for evaluating effort required against the potential impact of greater maturity

 - Move decision making from the gut (or the loudest voice) to more objective criteria

-This model helps leadership teams reach a consensus on a vision, define success metrics, and execute against a concrete plan.
+This model helps leadership teams reach consensus on a vision, define success metrics, and execute against a concrete plan.
 The collaboration maturity model brings quick clarity to the questions: “What does Teams success look like, and how will we know it when we get there?”

 How to Mature Your Digital Collaboration

-Usually, the most compelling reason to adopt Teams for collaboration is a widespread and under-attended pain point: the mess associated with co-authoring files shared through email.
+Usually, the most compelling reasons to adopt Teams for collaboration is a widespread and under-attended pain point: the mess associated with co-authoring files shared through email.
 The “before Teams” co-authoring workflow usually looks like this: